 However, other factors can impact your rates much more than your marital status – like your age (regardless of marital status), driving history, the make and model of your car, and even your credit score.
 So, if you and your partner are considering combining your car insurance for the discounts, make sure that all of those factors match up between both of your records.
 Otherwise, it may make more sense and save you both more money to keep your car insurance separate.

-Our agents are experts in working with couples to get them the best rates, no matter what.
-Contact one of our insurance specialists today to compare the best coverage and pricing that works for this next big step in your life.
+Our agents are professionals in working with couples to get them the best rates, no matter what.
+Contact one of our insurance professionals today to compare the best coverage and pricing that works for this next big step in your life.

 Your rates on homeowners’ or renters’ insurance actually won’t drop all that much, unless you decide to bundle it with your car insurance.
 However, you will have to consider increasing the coverage limit of your homeowners’ policy when you add your partner.

 Your spouse’s belongings won’t automatically be covered if their names aren’t on the policy, and if you don’t account for the value of the things they bring along, you may not be able to recover all of your belongings in the event of a break-in.

 That’s why, especially if your partner is bringing valuables like fine art and jewelry, it will be important to make a home inventory of both of your belongings.
 The inventory will not only help you file an insurance claim if your house is robbed, but it will give your insurance agent a more accurate idea of the type and amount of coverage you need when combining households.

 Protect your home from fires.
 Get a quick homeowners insurance quote today.